stefanoborini/stefanoborini.github.io/_posts/2020-02-03-python-programming-redtape-and-blacker.md

 # Piles and piles of red tape

-As I adventured in this petty task, I discovered that today, starting a python project that complies with the sensitivities of the opensource community you must have so much stuff setup that setting it up is a project in itself.
+As I adventured in this petty task, it's worth nothing the amount of red tape required to setup a python project today.
 You need:

 - isort: because be damned if your imports are in the wrong order.
 - pre-commit: whatever this thing does